richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 ## Edit the user's profile and settings (done by user)

 A user can edit their own profile.
-Administrators can't change the user profile or settings.
+Administrators can't change a user profile or their settings.

-- The user can select the Viva Engage settings icon :::image type="icon" source="../../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png" border="false":::, and then select **Edit Settings**.
+- The user opens Viva Engage settings :::image type="icon" source="../../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png" border="false":::, and then select **Edit Settings**.

 - Select the tab for the change you want to make: